 The success of Anderson University's pre-health profession programs can be measured in a variety of ways.
-The university has an excellent placement record during the past 15 years, with approximately 85% to 90% of the students who applied to professional programs having been accepted.
-Of those students who have received strong committee recommendations, essentially 100% have been accepted.
+The university has an excellent placement record during the past 15 years, with approximately 85-90% of students who applied to professional programs having been accepted.
+Of those students receiving strong committee recommendations, essentially 100% have been accepted.
 Many of our students during the past 15 years have been in the upper 10% of their professional school classes upon graduation from their respective schools.